 To commemorate ETSY meet Malaysia, we kept the chosen 'student' of #etsyresolution 2016', YiliYuli to feature in our post this month.
 Literally saved the best for last!

-Here's a quick interview feature with Evelyn from YiliYuli, a talented handpainted jewellery artist and mother of two.
+Here's a quick interview feature with Evelyn from YiliYuli, a talented handpainted jewelry artist and mother of two.
 She also leads the pack as captain of Handmade in Malaysia, a homegrown creative community on Facebook.

 1. What is your day-to-day like as a creative person?
 How do you juggle your tasks, projects and personal life?